 The Rise of Plastic Surgery for Men

 Culturally and socially, it has become more acceptable for men to have cosmetic surgery.
-According to the American Society of Plastic Surgeons, 1.5 million men went under the knife for cosmetic reasons in 2015.
+According to the American Society of Plastic Surgeons (ASPS), 1.5 million men went under the knife for cosmetic reasons in 2015.
 That's more than three times the number who got work done in 1997.

-60% of Los Angeles dermatologic surgeon Jason Emer, MD’s patients are male and many of his treatments are designed specifically for them.
+Los Angeles-based board certified dermatologic surgeon Jason Emer, MD says 60 percent of his patients are male and many of his treatments are designed specifically for them.
 "Men are finally becoming more open to health, maintenance, prevention, and they want to avoid aging,” says Dr. Emer.
 "They’re more open to talking about their bodies and want Botox®, peels, skincare, fillers, body sculpting, and the ‘man shot’ to enhance their genitals.
-Men also want chest surgery using implants and sometimes the feminization of features".
+Men also want chest surgery using implants and sometimes the feminization of features."

 It’s now easier than ever to receive treatment for issues specific to men.
 Medical advancements mean that surgery is safer than ever before, downtime is shorter, and perhaps most significantly, the stigma around men getting work done is gradually disappearing.
 Here are some of the most popular procedures among men today.

-Hi-Definition Liposculpture is one of the most popular surgical procedures offered at Dr. Emer’s clinic.
-It combines regular liposuction with multiple other technologies, such as lasers, ultrasound, or radio frequency energy, to remove layers of fat that lie deep under the skin while at the same time sculpting the body into a desirable shape.
-The process creates a sleeker silhouette, helps to reduce the appearance of cellulite, and is generally used for sculpting the torso and upper arms area.
+High definition liposculpture is one of the most popular surgical procedures offered at Dr. Emer’s clinic.
+It combines regular liposuction with multiple other technologies, such as lasers, ultrasound, or radiofrequency energy, to remove layers of fat that lie deep under the skin while at the same time sculpting the body into a desirable shape.
+The process creates a sleeker silhouette, helps to reduce the appearance of cellulite, and is generally used for sculpting the torso and upper arm area.

 Dr. Emer often performs liposuction along with a water-assisted Body Jet fat removal system, which helps prevent swelling after surgery, and laser and radiofrequency technologies which heat and tighten the skin and disrupt fat, allowing for fat breakdown and (if applicable) scar tissue removal.
 He says these combinations result in a more defined and desirable shape.

-As with all surgical procedures, there is always some level of risk associated with Hi-Definition Liposculpture and before embarking on the treatment, every patient needs a thorough consultation with a board-certified surgeon to make sure they are a viable candidate.
+As with all surgical procedures, there is always some level of risk associated with high definition liposculpture and before embarking on the treatment, every patient needs a thorough consultation with a board certified surgeon to make sure they are a viable candidate.
 This includes checking the customer’s current health state and lifestyle, as well as addressing any potential allergies that could cause issues with the procedure.
 The recovery time is dependent on the patient, but most will experience a little discomfort during the first few days, but after two or three weeks should be able to get back to everyday life.

-The cost of Hi-Definition Liposculpture varies widely depending on the provider and how many areas are treated, but can cost anywhere between $5,000 and $50,000.
+The cost of high definition liposculpture varies widely depending on the provider and how many areas are treated, but can cost anywhere between $5,000 and $50,000.